Skip to main content

 printer_Backup.cfg

-Reopen printer.cfg, clear all its contents, and paste the following basic configuration:
+Reopen printer.cfg, clear all content, and paste the following basic configuration:

 [mcu]